chepark/hsl-bike-stations/README.md

 - [x] List the journeys with pagination
 - [x] Search journeys by station names
 - [x] Filter journeys by setting the range of duration and distance
-- [x] Order the list of journeys by columns (departure station, return station, duration and distanace)
+- [x] Sort the data on journey table when clicking each column (departure station, return station, duration and distanace)

 ## Station page